How to Find the Best Miami Car Accident Lawyer

 What should I expect if my car accident case goes to trial?

 If an agreement is not reached between the parties, a trial will be scheduled.
 The trial date could be set six months or even a year in advance, which can surprise and frustrate Plaintiffs who are eager to be compensated for their much-needed medical treatment.
-A trial can be done in front of a jury (as most are familiar with), or it can be done in front of a judge without a jury present in what is known as a "trial before the judge" or "trial without a jury."
+Florida Rules on Civil Procedure A trial can be done in front of a jury (as most are familiar with), or it can be in front of a judge without a jury present in what is known as a "trial before the judge" or "trial without a jury."
 In the event of a jury trial, jurors are carefully screened for bias, prejudice, or hostility and selected in a process known as jury selection.
 When the trial begins, both parties will give their opening statements to summarize their position on the accident.
 Both parties will produce witnesses and sometimes experts who will give testimony and be cross-examined.
 When this is done and each side has had the opportunity to present and support their version of events, as well as ask questions about the history established by the opposition, both lawyers will give their final arguments.
 After final arguments have been given, the judge will instruct the jury on how they should approach the case.
 In a car accident lawsuit, this will typically involve explaining what the standard of negligence is and how that standard applies to the accident in question.
 The jury will meet, deliberate, and eventually render a verdict.
 Although it is difficult to predict how long a jury will deliberate, most auto accident jury deliberations end in a day or two.
 Still, some trials have led to long and heated deliberations.
 Keep in mind that at any point during the trial, even while the jury is out, an agreement can still be reached.

 What is Personal Injury Protection Insurance coverage?